Introduction

 2AA – 2ZZ | Domestic |

-While not directly related to call signs, the ITU further has divided all countries assigned amateur radio prefixes into three regions; Great Britain is located in ITU Region 1.
+While not directly related to call signs, the ITU further has divided all countries assigned amateur radio prefixes into three regions; the UK is located in ITU Region 1.

 Callsign Assignments for Amateur Radio